iparsw/custom-intent/README.md

                 validation_split=0, optimizer=None, accuracy_and_loss_plot=True):
 ```

-epoch : an epoch basicly means training the neural network with all the training data for one cycle and this arguament says how many of this circles it will go
+epoch: An epoch refers to one cycle of training the neural network with all the training data.
+This argument specifies the number of cycles that the network will undergo.

-batch_size : Integer or None.
-Number of samples per gradient update (you can just ignore this)
+batch_size: An integer or None.
+This determines the number of samples per gradient update.
+You can ignore this argument if you like.

-learning_rate : Learning rate is a hyper-parameter that controls the weights of our neural network with respect to the loss gradient.
-It defines how quickly the neural network updates the concepts it has learned. (in simple terms if its bigger our model learn faster but it can go of track faster)
+learning_rate: The learning rate is a hyper-parameter that controls the weights of the neural network with respect to the loss gradient.
+It defines how quickly the network updates the concepts it has learned.
+In simple terms, a larger learning rate makes the model learn faster but it can also deviate from the correct path more easily.

-ignore_letters : a list of letters you want to ignore (by defualt it will ignore (? . , !) (you can pas a empty list if you dont want to ignore (?.,!)))
+ignore_letters: A list of letters that you want to ignore.
+By default, it ignores the characters (? . , !).
+You can pass an empty list if you don't want to ignore any characters.

-timeIt : it will just time the training
+timeIt: This argument times the training process.

-model_type : you can select one of the defined models (we will look at the available models later on)
+model_type: You can select one of the predefined models (which will be described later).

-validation_split : you can split a portion of your data for validation only (model will not get trained on them) it should be float between 0 and 1 (i will recommend to not create a validation split unless you have a really huge data set with lots of similar patterns)
+validation_split: You can split a portion of your data for validation only, meaning the model will not be trained on these samples.
+This argument should be a float between 0 and 1.
+I recommend not creating a validation split unless you have a very large dataset with many similar patterns.

-optimizer : you can choose beetwin SGD, Adam, Adamx and Adagard
+optimizer: You can choose between SGD, Adam, Adamx, and Adagard.

 ## save_model